此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 2. Trade and Investment

-The total bilateral trade between the UK and Taiwan amounted to US$6.08 billion in 2023, an decrease of 8.63% compared to 2022.
-Taiwan’s exports to the UK stood at US$3.89 billion, while Taiwan’s imports from the UK were valued at US$2.19 billion.
-The UK ranks as Taiwan’s 3rd largest trading partner in Europe, while Taiwan is the UK’s 10th largest trading partner in Asia.
+The total bilateral trade between the UK and Taiwan amounted to US$8.55 billion in 2025, a rise of 7.66% compared to 2024.
+Taiwan’s exports to the UK stood at US$6.31 billion, while Taiwan’s imports from the UK were valued at US$2.24 billion.
+The UK ranks as Taiwan’s 3rd largest trading partner in Europe, while Taiwan is the UK’s 12th largest trading partner in Asia.

 The UK is one of the most popular investment destinations in Europe for Taiwanese companies.
-According to statistics from the Investment Commission, Ministry of Economic Affairs, Taiwanese companies have invested in 247 projects in the UK as of October 2024, ranking second in our investment in Europe, behind only Germany.
-The overall amount of investment reached around US$3.36 billion, third to the Netherlands and Germany in our investment in Europe.
+According to statistics from the Investment Commission, Ministry of Economic Affairs, Taiwanese companies have invested in 258 projects in the UK as of February 2026, ranking second in our investment in Europe, behind only Germany.
+The overall amount of investment reached around US$3.41 billion, third to the Netherlands and Germany in our investment in Europe.
 Regardless of the number of investment projects or the amount of investment, the UK remains a preferred destination for commercial investment in Europe.
-Taiwanese investment is mainly targeted towards the ICT industry, with sales bases, maintenance centres and warehouses operating in the UK.
+Taiwanese investments in the UK are mostly in financial services (banking), transportation (shipping and airlines), and the information technology sector.
+Taiwanese computer and IT companies in the UK are primarily in the form of sales offices, which also provide maintenance, warehousing, and distribution functions.

-Meanwhile, as of October 2024 British companies have invested in a total of 1,499 projects in Taiwan, comprised mainly of professional and technical services, wholesale and retail, information and communications, finance and insurance industries as of November 2023.
+Meanwhile, as of February 2026 British companies have invested in a total of 1,595 projects in Taiwan, comprised mainly of professional and technical services, wholesale and retail, information and communications, finance and insurance industries.
 However, as offshore wind power is one of our most important energy and infrastructure policies in recent years, it has become an emerging topic for UK investment in Taiwan.

 3. Financial Relations